Arinze008/Arinze008Lab/README.md

 # Hello, I'm Arinze
 <a href="https://linkedin.com/in/arinze-ekpunobi-73931b184/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Welcome to my GitHub profile!
 I'm a dedicated Cybersecurity Professional with over 1.5 years of experience specializing in Microsoft Azure, Defender for Endpoint, Sentinel, and the M365 Security Stack.
-My expertise spans various domains within Cybersecurity, including SOC, Vulnerability Management, and Security Assessments.
-Feel free to explore my projects—I'm open to collaboration opportunities and eager to contribute to impactful initiatives.
+My expertise spans various domains within Cybersecurity, including SOC, Penetration Testing, Vulnerability Management, Cloud Security, GRC and Security Assessments.
+Feel free to explore my projects— I'm open to collaboration opportunities and eager to contribute to impactful initiatives.
 Let's connect and discuss how I can enhance your team's cybersecurity efforts.

 ## Objective